How to beat the heat while cycling?23 May. 2018

 With these tips you can protect yourself from getting overheated

-The summer is finally here and this means a lot of rides in beautiful weather.
-It is fantastic to ride your bike while the sun is shining bright, but never underestimate the power of nature.
-You don’t want to ride your bike while getting overheated.
-So, we give you some tips to beat the heat and keep your head cool during every ride!
+Summer has finally arrived and that means many rides in beautiful weather conditions.
+Of course, it is great to jump on your bike when the sun is shining in the sky.
+However, never underestimate the power of nature.
+You don't want to overheat while cycling.
+So, peruse the following 8 tips for beating the heat and you'll keep your head cool on every ride!